SJTU-PLV/direct-refinement-popl24-artifact/README.md

   /\ backward_simulation cc_compcert cc_compcert (Clight.semantics1 p) (Asm.semantics tp).
 ```

-The unification of simulation convention (line 993-1017) is slightly different
+The unification of simulation conventions (line 993-1017) is decomposed into several
-from the formal proofs in [driver/Compiler.v](DirectRefinement/driver/Compiler.v).
+steps in the formal proofs in [driver/Compiler.v](DirectRefinement/driver/Compiler.v).
-As in the paper, we take the outgoing side for example.
+As discussed in the paper, we take the outgoing side as an example.
 We first extend `cc_compcert` to `cc_compcert_dom` as follows:
 ```
 Definition cc_compcert_dom : callconv li_c li_asm :=